BrianLusina/brianlusina.github.io/_posts/articles/2016-9-24-serializable-and-parcelable.md

 author: brian_lusina
 share: true
 image:
- feature:
+ feature: parcelable_vs_serializable.jpg
- teaser:
+ teaser: parcelable_vs_serializable.jpg
- thumb:
+ thumb: parcelable_vs_serializable.jpg
- creditlink:
- credit:

 ---

 When creating Plain Old Java Objects (POJOs) in eith Android or Java, more specifically Java, the aim is to be able to *model* our data in a certain way.
 To enable easier addition to an Adapter or a database, even easier retrieval from a database using **Jackson** library (what Firebase uses to be able to store and retrieve data).